SirToffski/Arch-GNS3-Helper/README.md

 # Changelog
 June 29th 2019
 * As usual, there were a ton of minor bugs in the initial commit.
 The script should now be completely functional.
 Some cosmetic changes will be added to make the script more readable.

+May 24th 2020
+* Moved from `pypi2pkgbuild` to `pip2pkgbuild`.
+While the former is more convenient for resolving depenencies, it seems to be less stable.
+* VPCS and IOUYAP no longer build from source.
+VPCS PKGBUILD is included to use the official binary.
+IOUYAP binary is not provided by GNS3, hense a pre-built package has been added.